alexandrenicol/EDFEnergy-skillsBuilding-Bot/README.md

 4. delete the .git repositories

 ##Code!
+1. Wit.ai
+ * get your server key from the wit.ai console
-1. put your wit.ai key in the lib/Helper.js file
+ * put your wit.ai key in the lib/Helper.js file
-2. Open todo/1_wit.js and look for the TODOs
+ * Open todo/1_wit.js and look for the TODOs

+2. Slack bot
+ * get your bot key by creating the bot on the slack integration website
+ * put your slack key in the lib/Helper.js file
-3. Open todo/2_slack.js and look for the TODOs
+ * Open todo/2_slack.js and look for the TODOs

+3. AI Bot
-4. Open todo/3_bot.js and look for the TODOs
+ * Open todo/3_bot.js and look for the TODOs